Penrose-type inequalities with a Euclidean background: Inequalities for black holes

 Combining (\ref{eqn1}) and (\ref{eqn2}), we obtain:

-having used the fact $u\geq 1$ (which follows from the maximum principle, noting that $u$ is a superharmonic function that is one at infinity and has $\partial_{\nu}(u) \leq 0$ on $\partial M$; c.f.
-Lemma 11 of Schwartz).
+having used the fact $u\geq 1$, by the maximum principle.
+Indeed, $u$ is a superharmonic function that approaches one at infinity, with $\partial_{\nu}(u) \leq 0$ on $\partial M$ (cf. Lemma 11 of \cite{schwartz}).
+Strict inequality above holds for the following reason.
+If not, then $H(u-1)$ is identically zero on $\partial M$.
+There are no compact minimal hypersurfaces in Euclidean space, so $H$ is strictly positive at some point $p \in \partial M$.
+Then $u(p)=1$.
+Since $u$ achieves its global minimum at $p$, then $\partial_\nu(u)(p) > 0$ by the maximum principle or else $u \equiv 1$, either of which is a contradiction.

-We apply the ``Minkowski inequality'' relating the integral of mean curvature of $\partial \Omega$ to its boundary area\footnote{Other names for this type of estimate are the Aleksandrov--Fenchel inequality and the isoperimetric inequality for quermassintegrals \cite{schneider}.
-Classically, it was proved for convex regions in $\R^3$ by Minkowski \cite{isoperimetric}.} .
-Let $\Omega_1, \ldots, \Omega_k$ be the connected components of $\Omega$ with boundaries $\Sigma_1, \ldots, \Sigma_k$.
-Since we assume $\Omega_i$ is mean-convex and star-shaped, a theorem of Guan and Li \cite{guan_li} shows
+We apply the Minkowski inequality relating the integral of the mean curvature of $\partial \Omega$ to its area\footnote{Other names for this type of estimate are the Aleksandrov--Fenchel inequality and the isoperimetric inequality for quermassintegrals \cite{schneider}.
+Minkowski gave the first proof, for convex regions in $\R^3$ \cite{isoperimetric}.}.
+Let $\Omega_1, \ldots, \Omega_k$ be the connected components of $\Omega$ with boundaries $\Sigma_1, \ldots, \Sigma_k$ of Euclidean areas $A_1, \ldots, A_k$.
+Since we assume $\Omega_i$ is mean-convex and star-shaped, Guan and Li's proof of the Minkowski inequality \cite{guan_li} applies to show

 for each $i=1,\ldots,k$.
-Combining this with (\ref{eqn3}) and noting $\partial M = \Sigma_1 \dot\cup \ldots \dot\cup \Sigma_k$, we have
+Combining this with (\ref{eqn3}) and noting $\partial M = \Sigma_1 \cup \ldots \cup \Sigma_k$, we have

 \end{proof}

 \begin{remark} There is precedent for using the Minkowski inequality to prove Penrose-like inequalities; for instance, see the work of Gibbons on collapsing shells \cite{gibbons} and Lam on the case of graphs over $\R^n \sm \Omega$ \cite{lam}. \end{remark}